openstack/keystone/doc/source/setup.rst

 .. _virtualenv: http://www.virtualenv.org/

-If you want to run Keystone outside of a virtualenv, you can install the dependencies directly into your system from the requires files:
+If you want to run Keystone outside of a virtualenv, you can install the dependencies directly into your system from the requirements files:

 .. code-block:: bash